rohan2017/BMP388_DEV_I2C/README.md

 By default the BMP388_DEV library always enables temperature, pressure, altitude and sensor time.
 Sensor time is the internal timing of the BMP388 barometer, the datasheet however does not specify the time's units.
 Additional p

 Subsampling divides down the FIFO sampling rate down further with the settings from OFF, DIV2, DIV4,...DIV128.
+This allows FIFO measurements to be taken over an extended period.

 Data select determines whether the data placed in the FIFO is unfiltered or filtered by the IIR filter.

 The parameters include pressure enable, altitude enable, sensor time enable, subsampling rate and data select: